 Qualifications for student loan tax offset hardship refund

 Financial hardship is more than not affording your student loan payments.
 It must be a serious financial situation.
-The following have been approved as grounds for financial hardship, according to the ECMC:
+The following have been approved as grounds for financial hardship:

 - Exhausted unemployment benefits